-When calculating the amount of tax that will be withheld for prizes and prizes, the fair market value of the prize or prize should be considered supplementary salary, which has a withholding rate of 28%.
+When it comes to calculating the amount of tax that will be withheld for prizes, awards, and gifts, the fair market value of the item should be considered supplementary salary, which has a withholding rate of 28%.
 In general, the tax reporting rules are the same for gifts as they are for prizes and awards.
 It is considered taxable income for the employee, student or non-employee who receives it.
 The amount of a donation to an employee must be included on their W-2 form and is subject to all FICA income taxes and withholding, unless the donation is compensation for seniority in service, as defined in the following table.

 GiftsGifts to students and non-employees are declared on a 1099-MISC form.

 Have you ever found money in a jacket or pair of pants that you haven't worn in a long time?
 Feels great, doesn't it?
 It's the amount of money you didn't count on and that can help you pay an impending bill or be spent on something that otherwise couldn't justify the purchase.
 While earning money may feel as good as discovering money in your pocket, the two things are very different for tax purposes.
 So before you go shopping, there's a warning you should know.
 Unlike found money, profits are subject to taxation.
 Did you know that income taxes must be reported as ordinary income?
 Yes, it's true.

 The federal government taxes prizes, awards, sweepstakes, lottery and other types of income similar to ordinary income, regardless of the amount.
 This is true even if you made no effort to participate in the race for the prize.
 Your state will also tax profits, unless you live in a state that doesn't impose an income tax at the state level.
 In general, taxes on winnings, such as sweepstakes or cash prizes, must be reported in box 3 (other income) of the IRS Form 1099-MISC.
 This includes winnings from sweepstakes in which you haven't made any effort to participate, and also applies to products won in a game program.